60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip

-How Can I Keep My Kids Entertained on a Long Family Road Trip?
+Top Tips for Keeping Kids Entertained on a Long Family Road Trip

 Worried about keeping the kids occupied, and entertained?
 We understand!
 Bored kids become whining, “poking their sibling” monsters, so you need a game plan!
 A good road trip plan includes a couple of key elements:

 No one wants to do the same thing over and over for hours (or days!) so you’ll need a plan to mix it up.
 Vary solo activities with team games, switching between quiet activities and louder more boisterous ones to keep the kids entertained for hours.

 Especially for younger kids with shorter attention spans, you may need to pull out new toys or activities at intervals.
 Don’t pull out all your best games and songs during the first few hours!

 The Dollar Store and the $1 bin at Target are great for creating a bag of small surprises before you leave.
 Mini coloring packs, new crayons, window stickers, can all be part of this.
 Fun snacks count too!
 Bonus points for wrapping items individually- the toddler group especially loves to unwrap.

 Make sure you set expectations for the trip.
 The amount of entertainment I can provide (and surprises I can pull out) for a nine-hour road trip is very different than what I can maintain for a 60+ Day Epic Cross-Country Road Trip.
 Make sure the kids understand how long they’ll be in the car overall, and what is happening that day.